 A few days later, the Eskimo Mother was supposedly presented by Ford to Brevznev in Vladivostok (Nov.
 23-24, 1974) but as with the Thoroughbred this is not mentioned in the President’s Daily Diary of that trip.
 That does not disprove the claim that it was given, but only shows that it was not given by the President or First Lady personally.

-President and Mrs. Ford took eleven Cybis pieces with them on their European tour that began on May 30, 1975.
+President and Mrs. Ford took eleven Cybis pieces with them on their European tour that began in May 1975.
 These included the Great Horned Owl ‘Koos Koos Koos’, the American White Buffalo, the Unicorn, the Carousel Horse, the first (apricot) Rapunzel, and the Magnolia.
+The Magnolia was given to Carmen de Polo Franco, wife of the Spanish Generalissimo Francisco Franco; it was on a walnut base bearing the US Presidential Seal.

-There were also four busts – Eros, George Washington, and the Native American children ‘Little Eagle’ and ‘Running Deer’ – all of which had the Presidential Seal either affixed to or imprinted on their wood base.
+There were also four busts – Eros (to Mrs. Anwar Sadat), George Washington (to Prime Minister Arias of Spain), and the Native American children ‘Little Eagle’ and ‘Running Deer’ – all of which had the Presidential Seal either affixed to or imprinted on their wood base.
 An article in the Asbury Park Press said the seal was “imprinted” but the more usual method was to affix a small representation of the Seal, such as the one shown above which was affixed to the lid of the Chess Set case.
 The identity of the eleventh sculpture was not reported.

 Queen Esther was reportedly given to former Israeli Prime Minister Golda Meir “during the June 1975 peace mission.”
 I was unable to document such an event during that year, so perhaps what was meant was her visit to America in 1977 as a private citizen instead.